 - 1) The Bottom Line Managing Editor

 - 2) The Bottom Line Copy Editor

 - 3) The Bottom Line Senior Copy Editor

 - 4) The Bottom Line Layout Editor

 - 5) The Bottom Line Senior Layout Editor

 - 6) The Bottom Line Photography Editor

 - 7) The Bottom Line Promotion and Distribution Manager

 - 8) One (1) Legislative Council Representative

-C) Non-voting Members:
+- C) Non-voting Members:

 - 1) A.S.
 Associate Director for Media

 - 2) A.S.
 Executive Director

 - 3) A.S.
 Controller(s)

 - 4) A.S.
 Committee on Committees Chair

 - 5) Attorney General

 - 6) A.S.
 President

-D) Selection and Term of Office of Voting Members:
+- D) Selection and Term of Office of Voting Members:

-- 1) The one (1) Legislative Council Representative shall be nominated by the Internal Vice President and approved by the Legislative Council for the term of one academic (1) year. - 2) All other voting members will be selected internally through an application process by current Bottom Line voting members and approved by two-thirds majority of Legislative Council.
+- 1) The one (1) Legislative Council Representative shall be nominated by the Internal Vice President and approved by the Legislative Council for the term of one (1) academic year.

+- 2) All other voting members will be selected internally through an application process by current Bottom Line voting members and approved by two-thirds (2/3s) majority of Legislative Council.

-E) The Bottom Line shall:
+- E) The Bottom Line shall:

-- 1) Be published on a regular and timely basis dependent upon available funds and fulfillment of its charge. - Concern itself with investigative reporting of campus issues, especially those pertinent to student life. - 3) Provide a space for unrepresented and underrepresented perspectives of UCSB and the surrounding community. - 4) Serve as a conduit of factual information about Associated Students.
+- 1) Be published on a regular and timely basis dependent upon available funds and fulfillment of its charge.

+- 2) Concern itself with investigative reporting of campus issues, especially those pertinent to student life.